 Under section 948 of the Act, information received by the Panel in connection with the exercise of its statutory functions may not be disclosed without the consent of the individual (where it concerns a person's private affairs) or business to which it relates except as permitted by the Act.
-Schedule 2 of the Act includes gateways to allow the Panel to pass information it receives to United Kingdom and overseas regulatory authorities and other persons in accordance with the conditions laid down in that Schedule.
+Schedule 2 of the Act (as amended by The Companies Act 2006 (Amendment of Schedule 2) (No 2) Order 2009) includes gateways to allow the Panel to pass information it receives to United Kingdom and overseas regulatory authorities and other persons in accordance with the conditions laid down in that Schedule.
 The circumstances in which this may occur include, but are not limited to, the circumstances falling within paragraph 11(b)(iv) above.